Registration Deadline: November 1, 2021

 Students will obtain a Join Code (access code) from their AP® Course teachers.
 Join Codes for the MyAP Site are subject, teacher and class period specific.

-STEP 2: Submit exam fees – Click on “Submit fees for AP Exams” below and submit your fees.
+STEP 2: Submit exam fees – Click on “Submit AP Exam Payment” below and submit your fees.

 Tips for setting up your College Board Profile on MyAP: